2018 GCSE Exam Results

 - Outstanding individual results include Lorna Richardson (9 grade 9's and 1 grade7), Zoe Bagnall (7 grade 9's and 2 grade 8's), Emily Body (6 grade 9’s, 2 grade 8's and 3 grade 7's) and Emily Hirst (4 grade 9's and 4 grade 8's)

 We would like to congratulate our students, their families and our staff on these excellent results which reflect an enormous amount of dedication and hard-work by all involved.
 Education is our core purpose and we are privileged to be able to contribute positively to the life chances of so many students.

 The vast majority of students from New Mills School continue into sustained further education, employment or training.
-Historical figures published by OfSTED are below, and detailed information on the destinations of our 2016 cohort can be found here.
+Historical figures published by OfSTED are below, and detailed information on the destinations of our 2016 and 2017 cohorts can be found here.